 Essential Qualities followers want from a leader

-There are millions of leadership books which describe the essential qualities of leadership.
-It what about followers or employees want from leaders?
+There are millions of leadership books which describe the essential qualities of leadership which followers or employees want from leaders.

 This research from Harvard Business School contends employees have four basic needs: